jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) consider the extent to which the actions of the employee contributed towards the situation that gave rise to the personal grievance; and
   (b) if those actions so require, reduce the remedies that would otherwise have been awarded accordingly.

-### 125 Reinstatement to be primary remedy
+### 125 Remedy of reinstatement
-(1) This section applies where—
+(1) This section applies if—
-  (a) the remedies sought by or on behalf of an employee in respect of a personal grievance include reinstatement (as described in section 123(a)); and
+  (a) it is determined that the employee has a personal grievance; and (b) the remedies sought by or on behalf of an employee in respect of a personal grievance include reinstatement (as described in section 123(1)(a)).
-  (b) it is determined that the employee did have a personal grievance.
-(2) If this section applies the Authority must, whether or not it provides for any of the other remedies provided for in section 123, provide, wherever practicable, for reinstatement as described in section 123(a).
+(2) The Authority may, whether or not it provides for any of the other remedies specified in section 123, provide for reinstatement if it is practicable and reasonable to do so.

 ### 126 Provisions applying if reinstatement ordered
 Where the remedy of reinstatement is provided by the Authority or the court, the employee must be reinstated immediately or on such date as is specified by the Authority or the court and, despite any challenge to or appeal against the determination of the Authority or the court, the provisions for reinstatement remain in full force pending the outcome of those proceedings unless the Authority or the court otherwise orders.